-So I love the ocean.
-I love the fish, I love the coral, and most importantly, I love all things mermaid!
+I love the ocean, fish, and coral, but most importantly, I love all things mermaid!
 One day I will get to be a mermaid, but until that day, mermaid themed jewelry it is!
-This design is mostly based of the mermaid tails, but could easily be altered to resemble snake or even dragon type scales, so skies are the limit with these pendants!
-For now though, we’ll see how to make mermaid scale pendants.
+This design is mostly based on the mermaid tails, but could easily be altered to resemble snake or even dragon type scales.
+For now, though, we’ll see how to make mermaid scale pendants.

-To start, I lightly traced the size I wanted the pendants to be with an old resin gem I had on some poster board.
-I would recommend either cardstock or poster board for this project, as they are much thicker than normal paper, besides taking coloring and glazing better.
+To start, I lightly traced the size I wanted the pendants to be on some poster board using an old resin gem I had.
+I recommend either cardstock or poster board for this project, as they are much thicker than normal paper, besides taking coloring and glazing better.
 If you have a punch in the size you want, you can skip this step.

-I decided to go with a gradient for this project, and for that, I recommend three colors for the transition.
-If you decide to create a gradient, I highly recommend alcohol based markers, since they blend significantly better and do not bleed, like sharpies or artist markers.
+I decided to go with a gradient for this project.
+To get that effect, use three colors for the transition.
+If you decide to create a gradient, I highly recommend alcohol-based markers, since they blend significantly better and do not bleed, like sharpies or artist markers.

 To make the gradient, I took my first color (green), and colored about 2/3 of the pendant, allowing 1/3 to be the area for the transition.
-Then I took my second color (yellow), and started coloring in the last 1/3, and over the middle of the pendant.
-This give it a lovely blended effect, and you can go back over in certain spots to make it smoother.
+Then I took my second color (yellow) and started coloring in the last 1/3, and over the middle of the pendant.
+This gives it a lovely blended effect.
+You can go back over in certain spots to make it smoother.

 At this point, I wanted to create an iridescent glaze for the paper.
-I used clear Tacky Glue, though I would recommend Mod Podge if you have it.
-I mixed a bit of micas, which are similar to the Alumidust colored powders, into the glue, one color for each pendant.
-After mixing the glue with the micas, then slightly thinning it out with water, I took a small brush and brushed it over the colored area.
-Once that layer is dry, go over it another time with a plain layer, just to ensure you won’t lose any of your fabulous sparkle.
+I mixed a bit of powder into the glue, one color for each pendant.
+After mixing the glue with the powder, then slightly thinning it out with water, I took a small brush and brushed it over the colored area.
+Once that layer is dry, go over it another time with a plain layer, just to ensure you won’t lose any of your fabulous sparkles.
 If it buckles, you can roll it out to be flat again.

 Onto the scales!
-I would use as fine of a pen as you can get, like of one of the super thin sharpies.
+For this part, use a fine-tip pen, like one of the super-thin sharpies.
 For the scales, a tip is to make sure each new scale is in between two scales above it.
-Also make sure you don’t have the pendant crooked, or you will get some skew looking scales.
+Also, make sure you don’t have the pendant crooked, or you will get some skew looking scales.
 If you have a punch, go ahead and punch these out.
-If not, cut out the shape as clean as you can.
+If not, cut out the shape as cleanly as you can.

 I didn’t like the idea of having the paper just out in the open, nor did I like the idea of it being covered with more clear resin.
 So of course I decided to add some sparkle to it!
-So I mixed a very small amount, 7.5mL, of resin and added gold mica to it.
-Again, you can add the Alumidust colored powder and have the same effect.
+I mixed a very small amount of resin and added gold colored powder to it.

 I again split it between the three pendants so I would have a lovely little halo of gold around the pendants.
 Then, I let it sit overnight, and it was ready to be taken out of the mold by morning.